-While in the Crypt, Sean Cordon took a cell phone video of him and his brother, boasting "We're in the Capitol" and panning the video to record the scene in the Crypt.
+While there, Sean Cordon took a cell phone video of him and his brother, boasting "We're in the Capitol" as the cell phone pans around the Crypt.

 Shortly thereafter on the recording, one of the brothers stated "alright, let's go out the way we came."
 The two then retraced their steps through the Crypt and the hallway by the Senate Wing door.
 At approximately 2:30pm, they exited the Capitol through a window next to the Senate Wing door.
 The Cordon Brothers were in the Capitol for close to five minutes.